bhdicaire/BHDicaire/README.md

 ### Hello, my name is BH Dicaire (pronounced “de-care”)
-I share some of my projects on Github, you can find more context for many of the repositories hosted here on my [personal blog](https://BHDicaire.com/en/projects).
+I share some of my projects on Github since 2012, you can find more context for many of the repositories hosted here on my [personal blog](https://BHDicaire.com/en/projects).
 You can also browse all the projects I've found interesting by looking at what I've [starred](https://github.com/BHDicaire?tab=stars).

 ---
 ### 🌱 I’m currently learning